Privacy Policy

 (Art.
 6(1)(c) GDPR)

-We are subject to various legal obligations that may require the processing of personal data.
-These include in particular:
+We are subject to various legal obligations which may require the processing of personal data.
+These include, in particular:

 5.13 Legal enforcement and defence